M

 you want to know.

 Every Friday morning, 09:00–12:00, in central Tel Aviv.
 Breakfast is included.
-The program runs October through March — six months, twenty-four sessions.
-The program also begins with a three-day residential seminar on 6–8 October at a significant location in Israel.
+The program runs October through March - six months, twenty-four sessions.
+It begins with a three-day residential seminar on 6–8 October at a significant location in Israel.

 Every Friday morning for six months, plus the three-day opening seminar.
-Fellows are also expected to read assigned materials before each session — typically 20–40 minutes per week.
-Full attendance at all sessions, including the seminar, is a condition of the fellowship — not a preference.
-If you cannot commit to this, this is not the right year to apply.
+Fellows are also expected to read assigned materials before each session - typically 20–40 minutes per week.
+Full attendance at all sessions is a condition of the fellowship - not a preference.

 Five thematic modules, each approximately one month.
 Who Are You? - identity, legacy, belonging.
 The Builder's Story - Israeli hi-tech as a civilizational project.
 The Man in the Arena - leadership and accountability.
 How to Think - philosophy, logic, epistemic humility.
 Law, Ethics, and the World You're Building Into - what founders owe to society.
 Every session is built around primary sources, live discussion, and direct application to each fellow's life and work.

 No. Moonshots Fellows is explicitly apolitical.
-We welcome fellows from every background — secular, religious, left, right, Arab, Jewish, Mizrahi, Ashkenazi.
-We are not here to push any particular political position.
-We are here to help each fellow develop a compass that is authentically their own, grounded in deep values and serious sources.
-The goal is not consensus — it is clarity.
-Fellows will leave with different views.
-They will leave having examined those views seriously.
+We welcome fellows from every background - secular, religious, left, right, Arab, Jewish.
+We are not here to push any political position.
+We are here to help each fellow develop a compass that is authentically their own.
+The goal is not consensus - it is clarity.

-Sessions feature some of the best lecturers and thinkers in Israel — philosophers, founders, former military leaders, public intellectuals, and senior figures from the Israeli hi-tech ecosystem.
+Sessions feature some of the best lecturers and thinkers in Israel - philosophers, founders, former military leaders, public intellectuals, and senior figures from across Israeli life.
 Every guest is chosen not for their title, but for their ability to speak honestly and challenge a room of smart people.
-Expect people who have led under real pressure, built things that matter, and thought seriously about what they believe.

-The program is heavily subsidized and costs 3,500 ILS for the full six months — covering all sessions, materials, and the residential seminar, including all meals.
+The program is heavily subsidized and costs 6,000 ILS for the full six months - covering all sessions, materials, and the residential seminar including all meals.
 Scholarships are available upon request.
 Cost will never be the reason the right person doesn't participate.

-Fellows do not apply directly — they are nominated.
+Fellows do not apply directly - they are nominated.
 All nominations are reviewed, and shortlisted candidates are invited for a personal conversation.
 Selection is not primarily about what you have accomplished.
 It is about whether you are ready to be formed.
-Cohort size is 18 — small enough that every voice matters.
+Cohort size is 18, by design.

 No. Every fellow enters through a nomination from someone else.
 If you think you should be here, ask someone who believes in you to put your name forward.
 That ask itself says something important.